mnot/I-D/http-key/draft.md

 in different content, which can be useful if the user agent is not sending request header fields in order to reduce the risk of fingerprinting.

+--- note_Note_to_Readers

+The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/key>.

 --- middle

 # Introduction